Cool |

 When the first LP, Life, was released on Mute they'd already made the charts with This is How it Feels, and toured the album at bigger gaffs.
 I saw them at the Royal Court in Liverpool and they were mustard.

-The second album Beast Inside was a less 'immediate' affair as Clint Boon mentions in an interview on John Robb's website
+The second album Beast Inside was a less 'immediate' affair as Clint Boon mentions in an interview on John Robb's website.

 I remember Boon telling (I think) Pete Mitchell on (I think) his ace Piccadilly Radio Saturday aftternoon show that the album represented where they were at the time it was made.
 But Caravan, and its b-side with religious overtones Skidoo are both crackers.